 7. Stony Brook University

-The university’s certified midwife programs include Stony Brook’s MSN in Nurse Midwifery, combining online nurse midwifery programs with on-site course work.
-The work that nursing students will do here is not a simple training course, but implementing scientific findings to improve nursing care, with a focus on theory and clinical judgment.
-At Stony Brook, you’re not a trainee, you’re a researcher, and may wind up doing some of your most important work while here.
+The university’s certified midwife programs include Stony Brook’s MSN in Nurse Midwifery, combining online nurse-midwifery programs with on-site coursework.
+The work that nursing students will do here is not a simple training course but implementing scientific findings to improve nursing care, with a focus on theory and clinical judgment.
+At Stony Brook, you’re not a trainee.
+You’re a researcher and may wind up doing some of your most important work while here.
 Stony Brook is also an affordable way to get a degree in one of the highest-paying states for nurses.

 Format: Online (some on-site requirements)